Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/NormalMap.md

 ## Example of Normal Map Effectiveness Operation

-<video title="The example normal applied to a plane using the URP/Lit shader on the left side and the UTS shader on the right side.
-When **Three Basic Colors** is selected in the Inspector, the raised squares appear. when **Highlight** is selected, the raised squares have a higher contrast.
-When **Rim Light** is selected, the edges of the squares are much brighter." src="images/NormalmapEffectiveness.mp4" width="auto" height="auto" autoplay="true" loop="true" controls></video>
+<video title="The example normal map applied to a plane using the URP/Lit shader on the left side and the UTS shader on the right side.
+When Three Basic Colors is selected in the Inspector window, the raised squares appear.
+When Highlight is also selected, the raised squares have a higher contrast.
+When Rim Light is also selected, the edges of the squares are much brighter." src="images/NormalmapEffectiveness.mp4" width="auto" height="auto" autoplay="true" loop="true" controls></video>